blasern/Rripser/README.md

 # Rripser

-Rripser is an interface to directly call [ripser](https://github.com/Ripser/ripser) from R.
+Rripser is an interface to directly call [ripser](https://github.com/Ripser/ripser) from R. See also [TDAstats](https://github.com/rrrlw/TDAstats) for a more recent R interface to [ripser](https://github.com/Ripser/ripser) that includes some additional tools for the analysis of persistence diagrams.

 ## Installation